Incident Light Metering on the Cheap:

 If you have both, which do you carry with you?
 Either or both.
 It depends on how light you are traveling and whether or not you need to have a backup meter.
 If you are using manual flash, the incident light meter is the best way to go.

 The Gray Card Versus Camera Meter Reflectivity Difference

 Supposedly, camera meter reflectivity is close enough to the 18% gray card standard as to not make much of a difference.
-But many camera meters are calibrated much closer to a 12% reflectance standard, or about 1/2 stop different from a gray card.
+But many camera meters are calibrated much closer to a 12% reflectance standard, or about a 1/2 stop difference from a gray card.
 To be technically accurate when using a gray card, you would add 1/2 stop of light to every meter reading you get when using a gray card.
 Practically speaking, you may not need to do that.
-If you use an 18% gray card on a regular basis and find your images are consistently a little dark, add one half stop of exposure compensation (+1/2) to your gray card readings.
+If you use an 18% gray card on a regular basis and find your images are consistently a little dark, add one half stop of exposure compensation (+1/2) to your gray card meter readings.
 If you use a gray card and your images look just fine, there is no need for you to do the +1/2 compensation.